IntrntSrfr/meido/README.md

   * Server info
   * User info
   * Color lookup
-* Media conversion
+* Automatic media conversion
-* Fishing for the boomer inside you
+* Fishing for the boomer inside you (currently on a break)

 The feature list will increase as time goes.
 Some ideas for more features include: